hridambasu/swiftlancer-code/README.md

 Worker 3 (0xeb00e4c95368d1f7f440d304a0084de5904f17e1): 7.49 M gas

-Rquester (optimistic case): 3.58 M gas for the whole protocol
+Requester (optimistic case): 3.58 M gas for the whole protocol

-Rquester (worst case): average  3*(1.3+1.9)/2 M gas to reject per each submission
+Requester (worst case): average  3*(1.3+1.9)/2 M gas to reject per each submission

 ## The other deploy instance at Ropsten network (over the G1 subgroup of alt_bn 128 ec)